devstaff-crete/DevStaff-Heraklion/Sponsors.md

 Get in contact with us to discuss catering opportunities.

+As a sponsor, you will enjoy all the standard awareness benefits we offer (see the section "Awareness benefits" for more details), and additionally we will:

 The list below describes the awareness benefits that our catering sponsor receives in return:
-* leaflets (can be left on a table at entrance),
+* All the standard awareness benefits we offer (see the section "Awareness benefits" for more details).
-* online banner on DevStaff website (with back-link do-follow),
+* Online banner on DevStaff website (with back-link do-follow).
-* "Thank you" message by organizers during Meetup (not by company),
-* Sponsor's slide in DevStaff Welcome presentation,
+* Sponsor's slide in DevStaff Welcome presentation.
-* "Thank you" mention in our social media.

 ### Venue Sponsor